Monopoly (game): Official rules

 Each player starts with $1,500 in their bank.
-Players take turns in order, with the initial player determined by chance before the game.
-A typical turn begins with the dice rolling and advancing a piece clockwise around the board the corresponding number of squares.
-If players roll doubles, they move again after completing that portion of their turn.
-A player who rolls three consecutive sets of doubles on one turn has been "caught speeding" and is immediately sent to jail instead of moving the amount shown on the dice for the third roll.
+Players roll the dice, and whoever rolls the highest number goes first.
+On a player's turn they roll the dice and advance their piece clockwise around the board the corresponding number of squares.
+Rolling doubles allows a player to take another turn after moving their piece; however, if three consecutive doubles are rolled, the player is immediately sent to jail.

-A player who lands on or passes the "Go" space collects $200 from the bank.
+A player who lands on or passes the "GO" space collects $200 from the bank.
 Players who land on either Income Tax or Luxury Tax pay the indicated amount to the bank.
-In older editions of the game, two options were given for Income Tax: either pay a flat fee of $200 or 10% of total net worth (including the current values of all the properties and buildings owned).
+In older editions of the game, two options were given for Income Tax: either pay a flat fee of $200 (or $300) or 10% of total net worth (including the current values of all the properties and buildings owned).
 No calculation could be made before the choice, and no latitude was given for reversing an unwise decision.
 In 2008, the calculation option was removed from the official rules; simultaneously, the Luxury Tax was increased from $75 to $100.
-No reward or penalty is given for landing on Free Parking.
+Nothing happens when a player lands on Free Parking.

-Properties can only be developed once a player owns all the properties in that color group.
-They then must be developed equally.
-A house must be built on each property of that color before a second can be built.
-Each property within a group must be within one house level of all the others within that group.

-Chance/Community Chest
+Chance and Community Chest

-If a player lands on a Chance or Community Chest space, they draw the top card from the respective deck and follow its instructions.
+If a player lands on a Chance or Community Chest space, they take the top card from the respective deck and follow its instructions.
 This may include collecting or paying money to the bank or another player or moving to a different space on the board.
 Two types of cards that involve jail, "Go to Jail" and "Get Out of Jail Free", are explained below.

 Jail

-A player is sent to jail for doing any of the following:
+A player lands in Jail by: